Abay11/onvif_server_emulator/README.md

 # 🌟About the project

-Simple Onvif Server is a simulator of an IP device (camera, NVR) compatible with standardized ONVIF interfaces, which can be used for tests purpoces.
+Onvif Server Emulator is an emulator of an IP device (camera, NVR) compatible with standardized ONVIF interfaces, which can be used for tests purpoces.

 # 🌐 Used 3rd party libraries